Black and Tan layered beer drink is equal parts of stout and pale ale, with the stout floated on top.

 - When the glass is full simply lift the tool to remove it.

 Which Method Works Better?

-I have better results with the layering tool than a spoon because my hand never seems to be steady enough and I tend to move the spoon around, which results in spilled stout and/or poor layering.
-I have not tried the Guinness pouring spoon.
+I have better results with the layering tool than an inverted spoon because my hand never seems to be steady enough and I tend to move the spoon around, which results in spilled stout and/or poor layering.
+I have not tried the Guinness pouring bar spoon.

 With the layering tool however all I have to do is focus on the steady, gentle stream of Guinness, not the stability of my hand.

 So either Chris pours us Black and Tan beers using a regular spoon (his preferred way) or I use the layering tool.
 In the end, it tastes exactly the same:).

 How Much Alcohol is in Black and Tan Beer?

 The total alcohol content is the simple average of the two beers you used, assuming you poured exactly equal parts of each.
 About 5% ABV is common.